KingFifer40/Portable-GM_BOT/README.md

 Setting a new personality wipes all conversation history so no old context carries over.

 The AI uses a **single shared group memory** — all `!ai` messages are in one conversation, so the whole group's context is visible to the AI rather than isolated per-user threads.

 ---

-## Profile Picture Swap

-When the bot sends an AI response, it automatically:
-1. Uploads a brightened version of your GroupMe avatar with a **"BOT"** banner stamped on it
-2. Switches its GroupMe profile picture to that image before sending
-3. Reverts to the original avatar immediately after

-The two avatar files (`pfp_original.jpg` and `pfp_bot.jpg`) are saved in the `Porta-GMBOT/` folder on first run.
-This feature is skipped gracefully if the avatar can't be downloaded.

----